dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 <div class="notes">
   This code tries to check if the user has been here before, and if not sends the user to their language's landing page.

-  It has a lot of problems!
+  It has other issues!
-  Eg: If you have cookies blocked/disabled, you just redirect forever!
-  And what we care about now, performance.
+  But what we care about now is performance.
 </div>

 --end--